mirisuzanne/miriamsuzanne/content/2016/12/09/resistence-tour.rst

 a bigoted blow-hard for president.
-I'm heading to DC to protest his inauguration in January, visit friends, and go on a mixed-media resistence tour:
+I'm heading to DC to protest his inauguration in January, visit friends, and go on a mixed-media resistance tour:

 - reading from my queer-as-fuck novel `Riding SideSaddle*`_
 - speaking about code, UX, and empathy in tech